Sacagawea: Death

-According to Bonnie "Spirit Wind-Walker" Butterfield (2010), historical documents suggest that Sacagawea died in 1812 of an unknown sickness.
+According to Bonnie "Spirit Wind-Walker" Butterfield, historical documents suggest that Sacagawea died in 1812 of an unknown sickness.
 For instance, a journal entry from 1811 by Henry Brackenridge, a fur trader at Fort Lisa Trading Post on the Missouri River, wrote that Sacagawea and Charbonneau were living at the fort.
 Brackenridge recorded that Sacagawea "had become sickly and longed to revisit her native country."
-Butterfield notes that in 1812, a Fort-Lisa clerk, John Luttig, recorded in his journal on December 20 that "the wife of Charbonneau, a Snake Squaw [i.e. Shoshone], died of putrid fever."
+John Luttig, a Fort Lisa clerk, recorded in his journal on December 20, 1812, that "the wife of Charbonneau, a Snake Squaw [i.e. Shoshone], died of putrid fever."
 He said that she was "aged about 25 years.
 She left a fine infant girl."
-Documents held by Clark show that Charbonneau had already entrusted their son Baptiste to Clark's care for a boarding school education, at Clark's insistence (Jackson, 1962).
+Documents held by Clark show that Charbonneau had already entrusted their son Baptiste to Clark's care for a boarding school education, at Clark's insistence.

 In February 1813, a few months after Luttig's journal entry, 15 men were killed in a Native attack on Fort Lisa, which was then located at the mouth of the Bighorn River.
-Luttig and Sacagawea's young daughter were among the survivors.
+John Luttig, as well as Sacagawea's infant daughter, were among the survivors.
 Charbonneau was mistakenly thought to have been killed at this time, but he apparently lived to at least age 76.
 He had signed over formal custody of his son to William Clark in 1813.

 As further proof that Sacagawea died in 1812, Butterfield writes:

 An adoption document made in the Orphans Court Records in St. Louis, Missouri, states, 'On August 11, 1813, William Clark became the guardian of Tousant Charbonneau, a boy about ten years, and Lizette Charbonneau, a girl about one year old.'
 For a Missouri State Court at the time, to designate a child as orphaned and to allow an adoption, both parents had to be confirmed dead in court papers.

 The last recorded document referring to Sacagawea's life appears in William Clark's original notes written between 1825 and 1826.
 He lists the names of each of the expedition members and their last known whereabouts.
 For Sacagawea, he writes, "Se car ja we au— Dead."

 Some oral traditions relate that, rather than dying in 1812, Sacagawea left her husband Charbonneau, crossed the Great Plains, and married into a Comanche tribe.
+She is said to have left Charbonneau in St. Louis around 1810 and wandered through Kansas, Oklahoma, and possibly Texas, settling with the Comanche and marrying a man named Jerk Meat and having children with him.
 She was said to have returned to the Shoshone in 1860 in Wyoming, where she died in 1884.
 However there is no independent evidence supporting this tale.

+Documentary evidence and scholarly debate

+While the 1812 death date has been widely accepted by historians, recent scholarship has identified significant problems with the documentary evidence.
+The Sacagawea Project Board's 2021 book Our Story of Eagle Woman presents several challenges to the traditional narrative: